- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 It is important to choose a reputable and reliable data recovery software or service that specializes in NAS devices and has a track record of successful recoveries.
 Additionally, following proper data recovery procedures and avoiding further damage to the NAS device can also increase the success rate of data retrieval.

-Although NAS TeraStation TS5410DN2402 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS TeraStation TS5410DN2402 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -